mtanana/char-rnn/Readme.md

 Use the -usewords 1 option to train on a word model instead of a char model

+Note:  you should do your preprocessing before brining it into this program.
+I space out all of my punctuation so that periods, quotes, commas, etc are just recognized as words in the vocab.
+Soon, I'll try and add a way to control the vocab size in this program.

 Now it runs quite quickly thanks to the nn.LookupTable

 #Original Documentation from Karpathy